Help Us Grow

 We’ve purchased property at 899 Spartanburg Highway, at the intersection of South Grove Street and Spartanburg Highway, next to Carolina Mountains Credit Union.
-We hope to start construction this Summer and open the new Co-op in early 2014.
+We hope to open the new Co-op in March 2015.

 Can you give us some details of what the expansion will look like?

 Our goal is to develop HCC into a focal point for the community with an attractive store, deli, and community meeting space where classes in cooking, healthy living, nutrition, and exercise could be held.
 We plan to be able to hold special events inside and outside and make the location attractive for children and adults who want to shop, eat, attend a lecture, watch a movie, listen to live music or just sit and talk over coffee.
 The building will be more energy efficient and twice the size of our present one with wider aisles, and easy access for customers and delivery trucks.
 We will be able to carry more local fresh fruits and vegetables and more local organic cheeses, fish and cruelty-free meats.

 Why can’t we just stay in our current location, continue to operate as we are and expand when the economy improves?

 This actually is a good time to consider expansion: interest rates for loans are near an all time low and the real estate market is down, providing an opportunity to expand at a lower cost and offer Owners and the public a wider range of desired products and services.
 We cannot develop any further in our current location, and market studies show that if we relocate to a larger, more visible location, we will be able to increase sales significantly.
 Higher sales will allow us to offer more competitive prices on a wider range of goods.
 Sitting still and waiting for the competition to catch on does not seem to be a wise business strategy.